History of Frying Pan Shoals Light Station

 Richard had the desire to restore, protect, and preserve the tower.
-To generate a sustainable funding source, he converted it to a Bed & Breakfast adventure destination to cover the costs of updating, maintenance, and minor repairs.
+To generate a sustainable funding source, he converted it to an adventure destination to cover the costs of updating, maintenance, and minor repairs.

-In an effort to fully restore Frying Pan Tower™, some major changes needed to happen, so it was decided to invite Ecotourists for adventure Bed & Breakfast stays and began making accelerated progress in the repairs!
+In an effort to fully restore Frying Pan Tower™, some major changes needed to happen, so it was decided to invite Ecotourists for adventure stays and began making accelerated progress in the repairs!

 Today, Frying Pan Tower™ is a labor of love for those who share the same lofty goals for restoring the tower for the purposes of providing safety to mariners in the Atlantic ocean, environmental research and education studies, and shelter to a natural ecosystem for marine wildlife.

 All restoration projects are volunteer-driven and coordinated by FPTower Inc. Richard, who divested his ownership interests in the tower in 2018, is focused on managing the Frying Pan Tower™’s Restoration Project through FPTower Inc., a federal and state (NC) registered non-profit organization.